-Each PGR studying towards a joint doctoral award will register at each of the collaborating institutions concurrently for the duration of the programme.
+- Each PGR studying towards a dual doctoral award will register at each of the collaborating institutions concurrently for the duration of the programme. - At the University of Manchester, PGRs will be required to register for each year of the degree in the same way as PGRs in other programmes.